harlantwood/Enlightened_Structure/Software_Zero/index.md

 The Software Zero launch rolls up the four main project areas of enlightened structure -- creative collaboration, [trust and reputation systems](/Trust_Exchange), [visual navigation of data](/Core_Network), and the [underlying data graph](/BaseParadigm) -- into one product release.
-We're calling it the "Minimal Awesome Product".
 That is, it's the basic elements of each of the enlightened structure project areas that make a great, usable, consumer-oriented web application to get the ball rolling.
-This is just the beginning, but we want it to be a great beginning, with solid tech and features that are useful for *you*.
+This is just the beginning, but we want it to be a great beginning, with solid tech and features that are useful for _you_.

 Academic Applications
 ---------------------